Top Functional Labs & Longevity Biomarkers People Are Exploring in 2026

 Holistic Synergy

-Modalities like nutritional therapy, tai chi, and lifestyle coaching are commonly explored to support balance and long‑term vitality in a non‑clinical way.
+People often try nutritional therapy, tai chi, and lifestyle coaching to support balance and long-term vitality in a non-clinical way.

 3. Inflammation, Stress & Immune Awareness

-Low‑grade, long‑term stress and inflammation are widely discussed topics in both longevity science and holistic spaces.
+Ongoing, low-level stress and inflammation are common topics in both longevity science and holistic wellness circles.

 Rather than tracking specific inflammatory markers, many people focus on how stress shows up in daily life, including: